devops329/devops/instruction/latePolicy/latePolicy.md

 ## Grace Days

-Each student will begin the semester with **one grace day**.
+Each student begins the semester with **two grace day**.
 Grace days allow you to submit a deliverable past the assigned due date for full credit.
 Each grace day covers one day late, excluding Sundays.
-For deliverables submitted via the [AutoGrader](https://cs329.cs.byu.edu), any grace days that are used will be deducted automatically.
-For deliverables submitted via Canvas, TAs will deduct grace days manually.
+For deliverables submitted for a [Canvas assignment](https://byu.instructure.com), any grace days that are used will be deducted by the TA grading the assignment.

-The grader will attempt to apply grace days to every late submission made, even submissions that earn partial credit.
-If you need to resubmit, the AutoGrader will track how many grace days you have already applied for that assignment.
+The grader applies grace days to every late submission made, even submissions that earn partial credit.
+If you need to resubmit, the TA will track how many grace days you have already applied for that assignment.
 This means you can resubmit multiple times on the same day without using additional late days for each submission.

 You will receive a **zero** on all late submissions if the days late exceeds the grace days available, in which case, any available grace days will not be applied to that submission.
 For example, if you have two grace days and submit three days late, you will receive zero points but still have two grace days for a future assignment.